praneetjoshi11/BSE_Template_Portfolio/index.md

 ﻿# Gesture Controlled Car with Accelerometer
 Hello!
-My name is Praneet and at BSE this summer, I will be working on a gesture controlled car with the addition of an accelerometer.
+My name is Praneet and at BSE this summer, I will be working on a gesture controlled car with the addition of an accelerometer/gyroscope.
 This car will be controlled by my arm which will be linked to an ESP 32 microcontroller that will function the L298N motor driver connected to 4 DC motors, each pertaining to a wheel.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|